PowerShell/PowerShell/test/tools/WebListener/README.md

-# HTTPS Listener
+# WebListener App

 ASP.NET Core 2.0 app for testing HTTP and HTTPS Requests.
-The included SelF-Signed Certificate `ServerCert.pfx` has the password set to `password` and is issued for the Client and Server Authentication key usages.
-This certificate is used by the ASP.NET Kestrel server for SSL/TLS.
-The included SelF-Signed Certificate `ClientCert.pfx` has the password set to `password` and has not been issued for any specific key usage.

 The default page will return a list of available tests.

 # Run with `dotnet`